dmulyalin/ttp/docs/source/Inputs/Sources.rst

 **Prerequisites:** `Netmiko library <https://pypi.org/project/netmiko/>`_ need to be installed on the system

-This source allows to retrieve configuration or state data from network devices using SSH or Telnet by connecting to devices one by one (serial execution).
+This source allows to retrieve configuration or state data from network devices using SSH or Telnet by connecting to devices one by one.

 **Supported attributes**